Ghalastic/Forward-Inverse-Kinematics-For-3DOF-Robot-Arm/README.md

 # Forward & Inverse Kinematics For a 3 DOF Robotic Arm
 ## Task Descrription:
-Calculate Forward and Inverse Kinematics for a Robot with 3 Degrees of Freedom
+To Calculate Forward and Inverse Kinematics for a Robot with 3 Degrees of Freedom
 ## Forward Kinematics
 ####
 Forward kinematics involves calculating the position and orientation of the robot's end-effector given the joint parameters (angles for revolute joints, positions for prismatic joints).